How do I determine the adjusted basis of my home when I’ve made improvements?

-Regarding real estate cost basis, the real estate basis of the property in question is the sales price plus certain fees and expenses like:
+To start, let’s talk about the basics.
+The real estate basis of a property is the sales price plus certain expenses, like:

 - Abstract of title fees

 - Preparation of the deed

 - Transfer taxes